nononovak/otwadvent2019-ctfwriteup/day7_naughty_or_nice_v2.md

 ## Analysis

-Pulling up the binary in Ghidra, we can see that it is a fairly simple binary.
+Pulling up the binary in Ghidra, we can see that it is fairly simple.
 The decompilation for the main function is done pretty well and is shown below.

 ![main decompile](./images/day7_main_decompile.png)

-Basically what this says is that a ciphertext will be read, it will be RSA decrypted, checked that it has a PKCS1 padding, and then executed.
+Basically, what this says is that a ciphertext will be read, it will be RSA decrypted, checked that it has a PKCS1 padding, and then executed.
 Now, in most instances, this wouldn't lead immediately to complete code execution because we can't easily construct enough shellcode with a PKCS1 padding to run a system shell.

 However, there is one bug in this program which allows for much easier code execution.
 In looking at where data is stored in memory, we have the following: